Follow the Whale Trail

 See orcas in the wild, learn about Salish Sea wildlife, and enjoy the ride into the whales' world

 The San Juan Islands are one of the best places in the world to see beautiful black-and-white orca whales in the wild.
-Your best chance to see whales in the wild is from a whale watch boat, but you may also catch them passing by from some of the coastal locations on The Whale Trail.
+Two ecotypes are commonly found in the Salish Sea - the critically endangered Southern Residents (J, K, and L pods) and transient, or Bigg's, orcas.
+The odds are highest from a whale watch boat, but you may also catch them passing by from some of the coastal locations on The Whale Trail.
 This collection of whale-focused museums, parks and launching points run all the way down the West Coast, highlighting some of the best places to see and learn about whales.

 The Pacific Northwest is also experiencing a “Humpback Comeback” and other whales, such as minkes and grays can be seen in the area.
-There are several ways to go about seeing and learning about the beautiful and mysterious ‘blackfish’, as the first people in this region used to call them.
+There are several ways to go about seeing and learning about the beautiful and mysterious ‘blackfish’, as the Northwest Coast Native peoples in this region call them.

 Here are a couple of ways to make your trip more fun and more educational: